HTTPJXRDN/FH6-Auction-House-Sniper/README.md

 - SSD recommended (NVMe M.2 best)
 - Disable moving background (in-game display settings)
 - Use the Festival Site, not your home or estate
+- (optional) you can set your graphics settings to very low and also get into a Peel P50 to try and make things faster, although on my end with Extreme preset at 4K I saw no difference.

 ---